 And while rendering PostScript for either display or print are similar enough tasks, I have some doubt the same code would work right for both.
 PostScript and Ghostscript are often used in networked printing as well.
 In which case there’s a lot of processing of untrusted input — both for display and printing.
 Sandboxing – and possibly writing this in a language better suited to deal with untrusted input than C is – would go a long way to prevent problems there.

 But there are a few other interesting topics that I want to point out on this.
-I can’t think of any good reason for _desktops_ to support PostScript out of the box in 2019.
+I can’t think of any good reason for desktops to support PostScript out of the box in 2019.
 While I can still think of a lot of tools, particularly from the old timers, that use PostScript as an intermediate format, most people _in the world_ would use PDF nowadays to share documents, not PostScript.
 It’s kind of like sharing DVI files — which I have done before, but I now wonder why.
-While both formats might have advantages over PDF, in 2019 they definitely lost the format war. macOs might still support both (I don’t know), but Windows and Android definitely don’t, which make them pretty useless to share knowledge with the world.
+While both formats might have advantages over PDF, in 2019 they definitely lost the format war. macOS might still support both (I don’t know), but Windows and Android definitely don’t, which make them pretty useless to share knowledge with the world.

 What I mean with that is that it’s probably due time that PostScript becomes an optional component of the Free Software Desktop, one that the users need to enable explicitly if they ever need it, just to limit the risks that accepting, displaying and thumbnailing full, Turing-complete programs masqueraded as documents.
 Even Microsoft stopped running macros in Office documents by default, when they realize the type of footgun it had become.